Guest article: Training with FUNino

 • Place two starting cones approximately 10 meters apart.

-• Build a row in the middle with four cones (cone wall).
+• Build a row of four cones in the middle (cone wall).

 • Set up two mini goals on the sides.

-• The children form rows at the starting cones with balls.
+• The children form rows with balls at the starting cones.

 Sequence

-• The first child on the other side runs to the cone wall at the same time and then tries to touch the runner with the ball.
+• At the same time, the first child on the other side runs to the cone wall and then tries to touch the runner with the ball.

 • Then change tasks.